Jeb Putzier: Denver Broncos (first stint)

-Putzier was drafted by the Denver Broncos in the sixth round (191st overall) of the 2002 NFL draft.
+Putzier was selected by the Denver Broncos in the sixth round (191st overall) of the 2002 NFL draft.
 After only recording four receptions his first two years, he contributed to the Broncos in 2004 with 36 catches.
 His play earned him a 5-year $12.5 million offer sheet from the New York Jets which the Broncos matched.
 Despite putting up 37 receptions in 2005 the Broncos released him in spring 2006 in what was considered to be a salary cap purge.

 Houston Texans

 Putzier signed with the Houston Texans in 2006, coming back to former Broncos offensive coordinator Gary Kubiak.
 After losing spots on the depth chart in 2007, the Texans released Putzier on February 20, 2008.

 Seattle Seahawks

 On March 4, 2008, Putzier was signed by the Seattle Seahawks.
 After appearing in seven games for the team, he was released on November 25.